risingwavelabs/risingwave-docs/docs/sql/commands/sql-alter-function.md

 ---
 id: sql-alter-function
 title: ALTER FUNCTION
-description: Modify the properties of an existing function.
+description: Modify the properties of a function.
 slug: /sql-alter-function
 ---
 <head>
   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-alter-function/" />
 </head>

-Use the `ALTER FUNCTION` command to do the following operations on a function:

-+ change the schema

-To use `ALTER FUNCTION`, you must own the function.
+The `ALTER FUNCTION` command modifies the definition of a function.
+To use this command, you must own the function.

 ## Syntax